Phonics Worksheets

 Systematic phonics follows a specific sequence — not alphabetical order, but an order designed to let children read real words as quickly as possible.
 Most CBSE-aligned phonics programmes and Jolly Phonics follow this sequence:

 Do not skip ahead.
-A child who cannot reliably blend Group 1 sounds will struggle with CVC words, and a child who cannot blend CVC words will struggle with digraphs.
-Each stage is the foundation for the next.
+A child who cannot reliably blend Group 1 sounds will struggle with Group 2, and gaps compound with every group that follows.
+Each group is the foundation for the next.

 These activities require no printing, no preparation, and no teaching background.
 All involve oral production — the child says sounds aloud — which makes them more effective than silent worksheet completion.